silabs-KrisY/cp210x_bootloader_activation/README.md

 $ pip3 install xmodem --user
 ```

-3. Note that by default, the "pi" user doesn't have direct access to USB devices.
-We can provide the "pi" user with access to CP210x devices
-by adding the following line to the beginning of /etc/udev/rules.d/99-com.rules:
+3. Note that by default, all users don't have direct access to USB devices.
+We can provide all users with access to CP210x devices by adding the following line to the beginning of /etc/udev/rules.d/99-com.rules:
 ```
 SUBSYSTEM=="usb",ATTRS{idVendor}=="10c4",MODE="0666"
 ```